habibieamrullah/3Sixty-WebTour-Maker/README.md

 To build as Windows executable program, you need to install Electron Packager: npm install -g electron-packager

-Run this command to compile: electron-packager ./ YourAppName --platform=win32 --arch=x64 --icon=./icon.ico
+Run this command to compile: electron-packager ./ 3Sixty v1.1.3 --platform=win32 --arch=x64 --icon=./icon.ico

 Check out this oerview tutorial about how to use it: https://youtu.be/ZbKQ8qHgBH8